 List your liabilities on the right side of the page, including accounts payable, credit card balances, bank loans, and any other money your company owes.

 An income sheet shows a period’s revenues, expenses, and profit or loss.
-To begin, collect all types of earnings for the time period covered by the statement.
+First, collect all types of earnings for the period covered by the statement.
 Wholesale and retail sales, as well as rental income, are possible sources of income.
 Then add up all of your expenses, including materials, payroll, advertising, utilities, equipment, and business property rent.
 Subtract your total expenses from your total income to get your bottom line.

 Statement of Cash Flow